 - Parasitology and Entomology

 - Small and Large Animal Clinical Procedures

 The BS in Veterinary Medical Technology offers students that have graduated with an AS degree from an AVMA accredited institution an opportunity to further their education in a variety of advanced and specialized courses.
-Students may elect a general BS track or they may choose a concentration area.

 All of LMU's veterinary degrees emphasize hands-on experience with animals, preventative medicine, and service to the community.